-- 1. Halon System Ensure staff understands the halon system works by removing oxygen from the air.
-Staff should not enter a space which has been flooded with halon unless they are wearing a Self-Contained Breathing Apparatus (SCBA). - 2.
-Fire Doors Ensure staff knows the importance of not blocking fire doors open / closed and not overriding the system.
-(If equipped) - 3.
-Gas Shut off valves - 4.
-Air exchange shutoff (If equipped)
+- 1. Halon System

+- Ensure staff understand how the halon system works by removing oxygen from the air.
+Staff should not enter a space which has been flooded with halon unless they are wearing a breathing apparatus.

+- 2. Fire Doors

+Ensure staff know the importance of not blocking fire doors open / closed and not

+- 3. Gas Shut off valves

+- 4. Air exchange shutoff (If so equipped)